Zoo: Abnormal behaviour

 Animals in zoos can exhibit behaviors that are abnormal in their frequency, intensity, or would not normally be part of their behavioural repertoire.
-Whilst these types of behaviors can be a sign of bad welfare and stress, this isn't necessarily the case.
+Whilst these types of behaviors can be a sign of bad welfare and stress, this is not necessarily the case.
 Other measurements or behavioral research is advised before determining whether an animal performing stereotypical behavior is living in bad welfare or not.
 Examples of stereotypical behaviors are pacing, head-bobbing, obsessive grooming and feather-plucking A study examining data collected over four decades found that polar bears, lions, tigers and cheetahs can display stereotypical behaviors in many older exhibits.
 However they also noted that in more modern naturalistic exhibits, these behaviors could completely disappear.
 Elephants have also been recorded displaying stereotypical behaviours in the form of swaying back and forth, trunk swaying or route tracing.
 This has been observed in 54% of individuals in UK zoos.
 However it has been shown that modern facilities and modern husbandry can greatly decrease or even entirely remove abnormal behaviors.
 A study of a group of elephants in Planckendael showed that the older wild-caught animals displayed many stereotypical behaviors.
 These elephants had spent part of their lives either in a circus or in other substandard enclosures.
 On the other hand, the elephants born in the modern facilities that had lived in a herd their whole life barely displayed any stereotypical behaviors at all.
 The life history of an animal is thus extremely important when analyzing the causes of stereotypical behavior, as this can be a historical relict instead of a result of present-day husbandry.

 Some zoos have used psychoactive drugs, such as Prozac, in attempting to stop animals from exhibiting the behaviors.